algorandfoundation/algokit-cli/docs/cli/index.md

 ### --bootstrap, --no-bootstrap
-Whether to run algokit bootstrap to bootstrap the new project’s dependencies.
+Whether to run algokit bootstrap to install and configure the new project’s dependencies locally.

 ### --ide, --no-ide